 - Mixed-layer (combination of five listed above)

-Our calcium bentonite clay is of the smectite clay group.
+Both our calcium bentonite and sodium bentonite clays are in the smectite clay group.
 This is important because smectite clays are the *only* clay group of the seven that both adsorbs and absorbs toxins and impurities.
 It is what makes smectite clay most desirable.
 The most familiar species of smectite clay is montmorillonite, which refers to the town in France where it was first identified.

 About Earth’s Living Clay